Chinoiseries derives from the French word chinois, meaning “Chinese”, or “after the Chinese taste”.

 Wearing Chinoiseries today

-Stunning pieces from our collection are truly so easy (promise!) to incorporate in to your wardrobe using respect and appreciation they deserve.
-They are often adorned with beautiful brocades and embroidery, flattering silhouettes and, delicate details that you won't have to reserve for a special outing!
+Stunning pieces from our collection are truly so easy (promise!) to incorporate into your wardrobe using the respect and appreciation they deserve.
+They are often adorned with beautiful brocades and embroidery, flattering silhouettes, and delicate details that you won't have to reserve for a special outing!

 Make sure there is a common colour theme to keep things balanced.

 Once you start, I am confident you will start to add additional adornments and frippery to finish.
 Such as: statement jewelry, lots of bracelets, long necklaces, vintage belts to cinch things up and show off your waist.
 Even throwing on heels and sleek hairstyles to emulate runway looks.
 If you are feeling especially game or crafty – why not grab a feather boa and stitch to the sleeve cuffs or collars for those couture-like trims!